ansible/ansible/rst/playbooks2.rst

 Accessing Complex Variable Data
 +++++++++++++++++++++++++++++++

-Some provided facts, like networking information, are made available as nested datastructures.
+Some provided facts, like networking information, are made available as nested data structures.
 To access them a simple '$foo' is not sufficient, but it is still easy to do.
 Here's how we get an IP address using Ansible 0.4 and later::